 Top-5 is a very fuzzy way of measuring accuracy.
 It blurs the difference between good and bad recognizers.
 Let me make an analogy.
 If you are a professor making final exam rules, for each question you give the students five chances to get the correct answer.
 What will happen?
 You will have trouble telling good student from bad ones.
 You are simply giving the bad students chances to appear better, much better than they really are.

-Good student (humans) need just one chance to arrive at the correct answer.
+Good students (humans) need just one chance to arrive at the correct answer.
 They don’t need five.
 They never asked for them.
 They look at the thing.
 If they know what it is, then that’s it.
 If you give them five chances, they only use one.
 They waste the other four chances because you forced them to play with top-5 rules.
 Their top-5 accuracy is the same as their top-1 accuracy.

 On the other hand, the bad students (neural nets) can’t get the correct answer for the first try, so you give them five chances.
 They utilized all five chances.
 Thus their top-5 accuracy is much higher than their top-1 accuracy.
 With top-5, neural nets appear to have high accuracy, some even better than humans.
 But if you test them with top-1, they could be much inferior.

-When you drive, can you afford to recognize a road block as “a whiteboard, or a cheese cake, or cherry jam, or…” ?
+When you drive, can you afford to recognize a roadblock as “a whiteboard, or a cheesecake, or cherry jam, or…”?
 Having five options usually means that you don’t know anything at all.

 Have you realized how ridiculous and wrong top-5 is?
-To me this is a scam.
+To me, this is a scam.
 Every student with basic math or computer science training should have noticed that it is wrong, but nobody questioned it.
 Computer vision researchers happily adopted it.
 Computer vision as a field is cheating and brainwashing the world’s people to believe that they have achieved “human-level recognition”, while they never actually did.
 They just manipulated the accuracy standards to make the numbers look good.

-You may have heard of reasons why they need to use top-5, but after some thought you will find those are just excuses.
+You may have heard of reasons why they need to use top-5, but after some thought, you will find those are just excuses.
 Whatever problems top-5 was meant to solve, they had better alternatives.
 Even an undergraduate student can find better ways, but the advanced researchers, some with decades of experience, all chose top-5.
 The real purpose of top-5 is to make the accuracy numbers look good, and only by using top-5 can they claim “human-level performance”.

 Human-level vision has a long way to go